-My favourite, I think would be all my cash registers, they were all US made in 1899-1901, and it has been working beautifully since then– it kinda makes cashing in money seem more elegant.
+My favourite, I think would be all my cash registers, they were all US-made in 1899-1901, and it has been working beautifully since then– it kinda makes cashing in money seem more elegant.
 Also, my 80s vinyl player always gives me a weirdly satisfying feeling when I use it to play my new pieces of vinyl.

 Shuang Xi’s space is located in Pasar Seni.
 Was there a reason behind this location choice?

 Nothing much, really.
-We sort of wanted to bring in the art community, but it seems like most of the people in the related associations want the heritage to be refurbished according to their preference instead of implying things we suggested.
+We sort of wanted to bring in the art community, but it seems like most of the people in the related associations want the heritage to be refurbished according to their preference instead of implying the things we suggested.
 So, we were just minding our own business ever since.

 Speaking on conservation: Pasar Seni is a side of Kuala Lumpur that has almost managed to evade the aesthetical effects of gentrification.
 Shuang Xi’s ‘hidden bar’ and 0 signage has abided by that.
-How do you go about repurposing sites with modern creative spaces like yours while also preserving the authenticity of its building.
+How do you go about repurposing sites with modern creative spaces like yours while also preserving the authenticity of its building?

 I have always been thinking about this problem, actually.
-Do people really want to see what we are about to offer, and learn from the people who provide art into the community?
-Or they actually just want the community to be shaped according to what they want to see?
+Do people really want to see what we are about to offer, and learn from the people who provide art to the community?
+Or do they actually just want the community to be shaped according to what they want to see?
 Of course, we would want to create modern creative spaces for the community, but I think it won’t happen anytime soon, as what we need to do is to re-educate the crowd, before we start bringing in more things, which is the reason why we came out with SX.
 SX is never meant to be building creative space, but to be making things on a small scale to re-educate people about appreciating art.
 Without providing the right education/knowledge about art appreciation; I think, based on the fast-paced business establishment people have nowadays, the appreciation towards art will be depreciated so much in the near future, it is going to be just like a toothbrush you can buy from a convenient store, comparing prices.

 From observation, a sense of community also seems to be of importance to Shuang Xi, for instance, Hide&Seek cafe used to share a space with Shuang Xi before moving on to their own location.
 How do you feel about the current creative scene in Malaysia and the idea of sharing space?